Generic Name: sodium polystyrene sulfonate

 Pregnancy Category C

-Kionex®Sodium Polystyrene Sulfonate may cause some degree of gastric irritation.
+Kionex®Suspension may cause some degree of gastric irritation.
 Anorexia, nausea, vomiting, and constipation may occur especially if high doses are given.
-Also, hypokalemia, hypocalcemia, and significant sodium retention, and their related clinical manifestations, may occur (seeWARNINGS).
-Occasionally diarrhea develops.
-Large doses in elderly individuals may cause fecal impaction (seePRECAUTIONS).
+Also, hypokalemia, hypocalcemia, and significant sodium retention may occur.
+(See WARNINGS) Occasionally diarrhea develops.
+Large doses in elderly individuals may cause fecal impaction (See PRECAUTIONS).
 Rare instances of colonic necrosis have been reported.
 Intestinal obstruction due to concretions of aluminum hydroxide, when used in combination with sodium polystyrene sulfonate, has been reported.

-- Fecal impaction following rectal administration, particularly in children;
+- fecal impaction following rectal administration, particularly in children;

-- Gastrointestinal concretions (bezoars) following oral administration;
+- gastrointestinal concretions (bezoars) following oral administration;

-- Gastrointestinal tract ulceration or necrosis which could lead to intestinal perforation; and,
+- gastrointestinal tract ulceration or necrosis which could lead to intestinal perforation; and,

-- Rare cases of acute bronchitis and/or bronchopneumonia associated with inhalation of particles of polystyrene sulfonate.
+- rare cases of acute bronchitis and/or bronchopneumonia associated with inhalation of particles of polystyrene sulfonate.

 Electrocardiographic changes may be consistent with hypokalemia or hypercalcemia; cardiac arrhythmias may occur.
-Hypocalcemic tetany may occur.
 Appropriate measures should be taken to correct serum electrolytes (potassium, calcium), and the resin should be removed from the alimentary tract by appropriate use of laxatives or enemas.

 Kionex Dosage and Administration